Eastern Cemetery and the American Revolution

 Ensign William Hans (1757–1831)

 Billy Hans was one of the large contingent of Maine soldiers at Valley Forge.
 After the war, he personified the veteran who has fallen on hard times.
 He was illiterate and unable to work, likely owing to alcoholism.
 His 1818 military pension application stated that his family was supported by the Overseer of the Poor.
-He rests near the front gate in grave A:4:13.
+He rests near the front gate in plot A:4:13.

 Capt.
 David Cook (1751–1836)

 Most Maine soldiers and sailors survived the war.
 Captain of Artillery David Cook’s survival was considered miraculous.
 Shot through the lungs at the battle of Monmouth, he survived and continued to serve for two more years.
-He rests in grave B:11:10.
+He rests in plot B:11:10.

 Pvt.
 Lewis Shepherd (1751–1832)